 - Slot Floorman

-In 2016, there was an estimated number of 12,100 jobs in the United States for Slot Supervisor.
+In the United States, there were 12,100 jobs for Slot Supervisor in 2016.
 New jobs are being produced at a rate of 4.1% which is below the national average.
 The Bureau of Labor Statistics predicts 500 new jobs for Slot Supervisor by 2026.
-There will be an estimated 2,000 positions for Slot Supervisor per year.
+The BLS estimates 2,000 yearly job openings in this field.

 The states with the most job growth for Slot Supervisor are Idaho, Washington, and Wisconsin.
 Watch out if you plan on working in Missouri, Illinois, or Mississippi.
 These states have the worst job growth for this type of profession.